AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

   ]
 }
 ```
-Lists all flickr profiles known to the application, including their ala id, flickr id, username and their flickr URL
+Lists all flickr profiles known to the application, including their ala id, flickr id, username and their flickr URL.

 #### HTTP Request
 `GET <%= I18n.t(:userdetailsAPIUrl) %>/ws/flickr`